 Note: A lot of the Google Maps markers I linked to in this itinerary might look like they are building sites or like a completely different business.
 This is because Google’s maps and street view images of South Korea aren’t updated regularly (for the reasons read the previous few paragraphs).
 However, I have physically been to all of the places I mentioned, so I know they exist and can be found at the locations I put the markers.

-This is the day your plane arrives at Jeju airport near Jeju city.
-Take the Airport Limousine (don’t get any big ideas, it’s just a coach) to Seogwipo, Jeju’s second biggest city on the other side of the island.
+This is the day your plane arrives at Jeju airport near Jeju City.
+Take the Airport Limousine (don’t get any big ideas, it’s just a couch or taxi) to Seogwipo, Jeju’s second biggest city on the other side of the island.
+That’s the best place book your hotel.
 I liked this city as a base for my daily endeavors; it has less of a city-feel to it and most of the highlights on this itinerary are easy to reach from there.

 It’s easy to find a cup of coffee as there are loads of places in Seogwipo.
 One of my favorites is Paik’s coffee (빽다방), where you can get an Americano for 2000 KRW (around €1.50).
 Most places are open from around 9:30 AM to around 10 PM.